 The HOSI process

-Individuals, groups, and organisations will have an opportunity to submit/provide feedback on any HOSI herd management plans.
-Broadly speaking, the HOSI process will follow these steps:
+Phase two: The second phase is where a herd management plan (HMP) is drafted.
+Individuals, groups, and organisations will have an opportunity to submit/provide feedback on any HOSI HMPs.
+Broadly speaking, phase two will follow these steps:

 1. Initial consideration on whether to progress a HOSI designation – the Minister will receive advice from key parties on whether animals are of special interest to hunters and can be managed for hunting purposes before determining whether a herd management plan should be drafted for a particular herd.